 Provide an Agricultural Land Class map of the project site and the surrounding area according to the Planning Guideline: the Identification of Good Quality Agricultural Land (DPI/DHLGP, 1993).
+Highlight any good cropping land.

 Describe and map the land use suitabilities, and their classes, of the potentially affected area in accordance with the Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995).